Rowing (sport): History

 An Egyptian funerary inscription of 1430 BC records that the warrior Amenhotep (Amenophis) II was also renowned for his feats of oarsmanship, though there is some disagreement among scholars over whether there were rowing contests in ancient Egypt.
 In the Aeneid, Virgil mentions rowing forming part of the funeral games arranged by Aeneas in honour of his father.
 In the 13th century, Venetian festivals called regata included boat races among others.

 The first known "modern" rowing races began from competition among the professional watermen in the United Kingdom that provided ferry and taxi service on the River Thames in London.
 Prizes for wager races were often offered by the London Guilds and Livery Companies or wealthy owners of riverside houses.

 The oldest surviving such race, Doggett's Coat and Badge was first contested in 1715 and is still held annually from London Bridge to Chelsea.
 During the 19th century these races were to become numerous and popular, attracting large crowds.
 Prize matches amongst professionals similarly became popular on other rivers throughout Great Britain in the 19th century, notably on the Tyne.
 In America, the earliest known race dates back to 1756 in New York, when a pettiauger defeated a Cape Cod whaleboat in a race.

-Amateur competition in England began towards the end of the 18th century.
+Amateur competition in England began towards the end of the 18th century the age before technology.
 Documentary evidence from this period is sparse, but it is known that the Monarch Boat Club of Eton College and the Isis Club of Westminster School were both in existence in the 1790s.
 The Star Club and Arrow Club in London for gentlemen amateurs were also in existence before 1800.
 At the University of Oxford bumping races were first organised in 1815 when Brasenose College and Jesus College boat clubs had the first annual race while at Cambridge the first recorded races were in 1827.
 Brasenose beat Jesus to win Oxford University's first Head of the River; the two clubs claim to be the oldest established boat clubs in the world.
 The Boat Race between Oxford University and Cambridge University first took place in 1829, and was the second intercollegiate sporting event (following the first Varsity Cricket Match by 2 years).
 The interest in the first Boat Race and subsequent matches led the town of Henley-on-Thames to begin hosting an annual regatta in 1839.